Back to blog

 Option 4: UAE-Specific E-Invoicing Software (SmartFenek)

 How it works: Software built specifically for FTA compliance.
 You enter customer and line item details normally.
-Software automatically generates UBL 2.1, signs with your digital certificate, adds QR code, and sends via Peppol.
+Software automatically generates UBL 2.1 XML, adds QR code, and prepares the invoice for digital signing via your accredited service provider (ASP).

 Risk: Low.
 The software vendor manages FTA changes, updates, and compliance requirements.